NodEm9/npl-project4/README.md

-To get the API you will have to register an account with meaningCloud website before you can use their api, once you register a user account you will be provided an api key which you can use to access their resources You can find how you call the api in the server/index.js file
+To get the API you will have to register an account with meaningCloud website before you can use their api, once you register a user account you will be provided an api key which you can use to access their resources You can find how you call the api in the server/index.js file.
+Get meaningCloud API [here](/https://www.meaningcloud.com/)

 ### Style The App